grigor-gatchev/Does-Llama-3.1-7b-react-to-emotions/README.md

 ## The initial paper

-A paper on arXiv.org (2608.28824v1) states that authors tested Llama-2-7B and Llama-3.1-70B on processing emotional and neutral prompts, and found for the latter model a statistically significant increase of power consumption for emotional prompts.
+A paper on arXiv.org (2608.28824v1 - "Discovering Machine Correlates of Consciousness": Romain Salvi, Ouri Wolfson) states that authors tested Llama-2-7B and Llama-3.1-70B on processing emotional and neutral prompts, and found for the latter model a statistically significant increase of power consumption for emotional prompts.

 ## My reaction